 Yes, I’m dating myself…. anyway 🤣🤣🤣

-This Cream of Asparagus Soup Recipe is hands down one of my favorites!
+This is the BEST Cream of Asparagus Soup, hands down one of my favorites!
 It is one of my go-to recipes in the spring.
-Although asparagus is available year-round, springtime harvests the most tender and delicious stalks!
-Now is the time to make this soup!
+Although asparagus is available year-round, the springtime harvest yields tender and delicious stalks!

 How long do you roast the asparagus?